dlcs/protagonist/docs/rfcs/024-pdf-generation-text-services.md

 Introduce a new `index` NQ parameter.
 It would take a 0-based index of Canvases to include in projection, e.g. `&index=0-10,24,40-42`

+### Structure Provider

+> [!NOTE]
+> For PR reviewers - do we want to support this?
+If so, is it this AND `groupby` or `partitionby`, or just this?

+> [!WARNING]
+> This could also be applicable to, Manifest projections as they can include ranges.
+>
+> If we wanted to support this for Manifests we'd need to mitigate against a slow downstream service affecting Manifest generation.
+> The same risk exists with PDFs but those are expected to be slow on first request to generate.

+Introduce a new `structureProvider` NQ parameter.
+This can be parameterised if required, like the `coverpage` parameter. e.g. `structureProvider=https://example.org/service/structureProvider` or `structureProvider=https://example.org/service/structureProvider/{s1}/{p1}`.

+The URL that is specified will have more knowledge about the AssetIds and how they should be rendered than we can encapsulate in Protagonist.
+The response would need to be of a known/agreed format (TBC), ideally with an advertised JSON schema for what is acceptable.

+During construction the NQ will call this URL and POST a payload to it, the payload will contain the `/raw-resource/` NQ projection equivalent for the current request.
+So `/pdf/v2/99/my-query/1/2/3` or `/iiif-resource/99/my-query/1/2/3` would result in `/raw-resource/99/my-query/1/2/3` being sent, when called it returns a JSON array of all assets that will be included in the result set.
+The service will respond with a JSON payload outlining what structure to use, any Assets not included will still be in the final object but won't be represented in any structure.

+#### Post AssetIds?

+An alternative to POSTing the `/raw-resource` URL would be to POST the list of AssetIds.
+Suggestion is to POST a link where they can be fetched as this avoids any potential issues with very large body POSTs.

 ### Group By

 > [!NOTE]